 Step 2: Multiple Jobs or Spouse Employment

-You’ll need to complete this section only if you have more than one job, or your spouse is also employed.
+You’ll need to complete this section if you have more than one job, or your spouse is employed and you file jointly.
 If neither situation applies, you can skip this step.

 For the moment, let’s assume either situation applies – multiple jobs or your spouse works.